szymach/c-pchart/examples/stacked_area.md

-# Drawing a stacked chart
+# Drawing a stacked area chart

 ```php
 require '/path/to/your/vendor/autoload.php';